pjha2908-ad/kernel_prog/README.md

   <tr>
     <td>HRT</td>
     <td>High-resolution timers</td>
-    <td>It is the interrupt source for the kernel's high-precision timing subsystem, which allows<br>
+    <td>It is the interrupt source for the kernel's high-precision timing subsystem, which<br>
-      for microsecond-level (or even nanosecond-level) accuracy, far exceeding the old "jiffies" system.
+      allows for microsecond-level (or even nanosecond-level) accuracy, far exceeding the <br>
+      old "jiffies" system.
     </td>
   </tr>